 Because SumoSprings pick up your van’s weight earlier in the movement process, your van’s body ends up traveling less vertical distance than with a traditional factory bump stop.

-This means your camper van:
+This means your camper van experiences less:

 Oh, Don't Forget About The Front SumoSprings

 Up until now, we’ve only talked about the rear SumoSprings that replace your factory bump stops.